Alenia C-27J Spartan: Design and development

 On 22 June 2007, Raytheon formally protested the JCA contract award for the C-27J.
-On 27 September 2007, the GAO announced that it had denied Raytheon's protest, thereby allowing the Pentagon to proceed with procurement; at this time, the U.S. Army had requirement for up to 75 aircraft in the Army National Guard; the Air Force had a requirement for up to 70 aircraft in the Air Force Special Operations Command and the Air National Guard.
+In September 2007, the GAO denied Raytheon's protest, thereby allowing the Pentagon to proceed with procurement.
+At this time, the U.S. Army had a requirement for up to 75 aircraft in the Army National Guard, and the Air Force had a requirement for up to 70 aircraft in the Air Force Special Operations Command and the Air National Guard.
 The first C-27J was planned to be delivered to the joint U.S. Army–Air Force test and training program in June 2008.
 The first flight of a U.S. C-27J occurred on 17 June 2008.

 As of 2020, orders stand at Australia (10), Bulgaria (3), Chad (2), Greece (8), Italy (12), Kenya (3), Lithuania (3), Mexico (4), Morocco (4), Peru (4), Romania (7), Slovakia (2), Zambia (2), United States (21), and an undisclosed country (2).

 In November 2020, Leonardo launched the C-27J Next Generation programme with new equipment, systems and aerodynamic solutions to improve operating efficiency and enhance performance.
 The New Generation features comprehensive new avionics to comply with the Performance Based Navigation international standard to operate in civil air space without limitations and to enhance interoperability in tactical scenarios, while new winglets contribute to improved climb performance and increase the MTOW by up to 1,000 kg.

 Operational history

 United States

 The United States received its first C-27J on 25 September 2008.
-In September 2008, L-3 Link's C-27J schoolhouse officially began classes at the Georgia Army National Guard Flight Facility, Robins Air Force Base, Georgia.
+In September 2008, L-3 Link's C-27J schoolhouse began classes at the Georgia Army National Guard Flight Facility, Robins Air Force Base, Georgia.
 By April 2009, the U.S. Army had accepted deliveries of 2 aircraft and had 11 more on order.
-In May 2009, the U.S. Army and Army National Guard relinquished all aircraft to the U.S. Air Force, primarily the Air National Guard; this led to the purchase being reduced to 38 C-27Js and the USAF receiving total control of all US C-27Js.
-Initially, the C-27J was to be operated by the Air National Guard for direct support of the United States Army; later, both Army National Guard and Air National Guard flight crews support the aircraft's fielding.
+In May 2009, the U.S. Army and Army National Guard relinquished all aircraft to the U.S. Air Force, primarily the Air National Guard.
+This led to the purchase being reduced to 38 C-27Js and the USAF receiving total control of all US C-27J.
+Initially, the C-27J was to be operated by the Air National Guard for direct support of the United States Army.
+Later, both the Army National Guard and Air National Guard flight crews support the aircraft's fielding.
 By July 2010, the U.S. Air National Guard had received four C-27Js for testing and training, with initial operational capability expected in October 2010.